-- This drug may cause very bad heart problems like heart failure.
-This can happen during care or months to years after your child gets this drug.
-Sometimes, these heart problems will not go away or may be deadly.
-The chance of heart problems may be raised if your child is using other drugs that may cause heart problems.
-The chance of heart problems may also be raised if your child has ever had heart problems or radiation to the chest area.
-The chance of heart problems may also be raised if your child has ever had this drug or other drugs like this one.
-Ask your child’s doctor if you are not sure if any drugs your child takes may cause heart problems.
-Your child’s chance of heart problems depends on the dose of this drug and your child’s health problem.
-Heart problems may happen even if your child does not have any risk factors.
-The chance of heart problems later in life is also raised.
-Call your child’s doctor right away if your child has cough, fast or slow heartbeat, a heartbeat that does not feel normal, swelling in the arms or legs, shortness of breath, sudden weight gain, or feeling very tired or weak.
+- This drug may cause severe heart problems like heart failure.
+This can happen during treatment or years after the last dose.
+Sometimes, these problems will not go away or may be deadly.
+The chance may be higher if your child has had heart problems or chest area radiation, or is using other drugs that may cause heart problems.
+The chance may also be higher if your child has ever had this drug or a drug like this one.
+Ask the doctor if you are not sure if any of your child’s drugs may cause heart problems.
+The chance of heart problems depends on the dose of this drug and your child’s health problem.
+The chance of heart problems later in life is also higher.
+Heart problems may happen even without any risk factors.
+Call the doctor right away if your child has a cough, fast or slow heartbeat, abnormal heartbeat, swelling in the arms or legs, shortness of breath, sudden weight gain, or feels very tired or weak.

 - Your child will need to get heart function tests while taking this drug.
 Talk with the doctor.

 - This drug may lower the ability of the bone marrow to make blood cells that the body needs.
 This can lead to needing a blood transfusion and very bad and sometimes deadly bleeding problems or infections.
 Tell the doctor right away if your child has signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if your child feels very tired or weak.

 - The risk of a very bad bone marrow problem and second cancer (type of leukemia) may be raised after treatment with this drug.
 Talk with the doctor.